linkthehylian/UNoVSync/README.md

 ### - When do you roll out updates for the mod?

-When Ubisoft pushes out new updates for their game.
+When Ubisoft rolls out new updates for their game.

 ### - Am I allowed to make modifications to this and redistribute it?